 However, these products are generally made of cheap plastic, which is not environment-friendly at all.
 If you have already decided to go green, why not opt for traditional home decorations for Diwali, which won’t have any environmental side effects?

 The go-green Diwali decoration ideas below will show you how to celebrate green Diwali, without compromising on the fun and festivity.

-1. Buy Earthen Lamps And Lanterns For Home Decoration
+1. Buy Earthen Lamps & Reusable Lanterns For Home Decoration

-Poor people in rural areas put in great effort to carve beautiful designs on traditional earthen lamps and lanterns.
-These Diwali lights made in India have been popular for generations when they were regarded as both beautiful and cost-effective.
+Poor people in rural areas put in great effort to carve beautiful designs on traditional earthen lamps and reusable lanterns.
+Diwali diyas, lamps and candles made in India have been popular for generations when they were regarded as both beautiful and cost-effective.

-No LED lighting can match the rustic beauty and appeal of earthen lamps if you have the eyes to recognise its beauty.
+No modern lighting can match the rustic beauty and appeal of earthen lamps, if you have the eyes to recognise their beauty.
 This Diwali, decorate your house in a natural way with the help of these amazingly beautiful lamps and lanterns.

 2. Opt For Eco-Friendly Rangoli Materials